 § 2.2-2669.
-Virginia Workforce Council; purpose; membership; terms; compensation and expenses; staff
+Virginia Workforce Council; purpose; membership; terms; chairman; compensation; staff.

-A. The Virginia Workforce Council (the Council) is established as a policy council, within the meaning of § 2.2-2100, in the executive branch of state government.
+A. The Virginia Workforce Council (the "Council") is established as a policy council, within the meaning of § 2.2-2100, in the executive branch of state government.
 The purpose of the Council shall be to assist the Governor in meeting workforce training needs in the Commonwealth.